Application Security Dashboard

 3 - Displays the virtual server of the selected instance.

 4 - Displays the security violations based on clients.
 The App Security Investigator graph is displayed for each client.
-You can click each client IP to view results.
+You can click each client IP to view the results.

 5 - Displays the violations in map view and tabular view.